-To find out more information on our local food projects, click through the buttons below on Community Gardens, Sustainable Urban Agriculture, and Local Food in Schools.
+To find more information on our local food projects, click through the buttons below.

 As a Good Food Organization, Ecosource is part of a national network of community food organizations dedicated to ending food insecurity.
 To achieve this goal for all Canadians, Ecosource’s food programming aims to: